 Vitamin D helps the body absorb calcium so we can keep our bones strong and healthy.

-We need good levels of Vitamin D for strong immunity, to help prevent diseases such as cancer and to reduce the risk of depression and anxiety during menopause as well as to boost our bone strength.
+We need good levels of Vitamin D for strong immunity, to help prevent diseases such as cancer and to reduce the risk of depression and anxiety in menopause as well as to boost our bone strength.